Too much screen time symptoms and their effects

 When a member of our dance crew was feeling the effects of social media on her mental health, she began a new profile, only following pages and accounts full on positivity, inspiration and self-love promoting posts, what a brilliant way to turn the negative effects of too much screen time for adults into some positive effects of screen time.

-I follow entrepreneur Steven Bartlett, the 27 year old CEO of Social Chain and public speaker on all things business and mental wellness.
+I follow entrepreneur Steven Bartlett, the 27 year old CEO of Social Chain and public speaker on all things business and mental wellness (check out his 2021 book here).
 He tweeted this back in January and it really resonated with me, does it you?

 7. Too much screen time can cause Computer Vision Syndrome

 Staring into a screen for extended periods of time can cause “computer vision syndrome.”
 Some classic too much screen time symptoms: Strained, dry eyes, blurred vision, and headaches.
 Poor posture can also cause neck and shoulder pain.
 Computer vision syndrome (CVS) is a condition resulting from focusing the eyes on a computer or other display device for protracted, uninterrupted periods of time and the eye muscles being unable to recover from the strain due to a lack of adequate sleep.

 8. Procrastination and lack of productivity